rudranaidu/ML_MathematicalFoundations/10_ELBO_Optimization_and_Expectation_Maximization.md

 Yes.

----

-But for complex neural-network-based models:
+For neural-network-based latent variable models:

 Usually no.

----

-# 25. The Big Limitation
+25. The Big Limitation

 Suppose: